genestack/sdk/docs/track_docs/genestack-application-manager.rst

 genestack-application-manager.py
 ================================

-genestack-application-manager installed with pythonSDK and accessed as ``genestack-application-manager.py``.
+genestack-application-manager installed with Python Client Library and accessed as ``genestack-application-manager.py``.

 Usage